 - Farmland preservation reduces conflicts between agricultural/non-agricultural neighborhoods.

 The City itself benefits from the OSAP program by reducing the need for future tax increases that would be needed to pay for the expansion of suburban areas and infrastructure to serve it.
 The program helps to preserve our natural resources that protect our water quality, provide wildlife habitat, and enrich our quality of life.
 It also helps to sustain the family farm as part of the local economy and promotes the development of agriculture-related businesses, tourism, and recreation.

-You may contact John Harbin at firstname.lastname@example.org or 757-382-6176 to learn more about the OSAP Program.
+Please contact the Planning Department at 757-382-6176 to learn more about the OSAP Program.